mmiller1234321/All-Time-Team/README.md

 ## Project Link

-The project is deployed and can be accessed [here](https://alltimeteam-205f3b996ac7.herokuapp.com/).
+The project is deployed and can be accessed [here](https://www.alltimeteam.net).

 ## Version 2.1

 Updated "Click Here to Play" button.
 Debugged high score functionality.
+New game added every 24 hours.
+Ability to play previous games.
+New website address (www.alltimeteam.net).
+Optimal score coming soon and improved styling!

 ## Version 2.01